loki4j/loki-logback-appender/docs/docus/docs/migration.md

 Because of that Loki v1.6.1 was excluded from the integration tests and the compatibility matrix was updated.
 However, Loki4j should still work fine with versions prior to 2.8.0.

+#### Regex pair separators deprecated

+Now you can use multiline strings to declare your key-value pairs in label and structured metadata patterns.
+From now on, this will work even if the pair separator is a character (by default it's `,`) or a literal string.
+A prefix `regex:` is still supported in `format.label.pairSeparator` for compatibility, but it might be removed in future versions.

+#### 'nopex' label setting removed

+Previously `format.label.nopex` was used to suppress exception output into label pattern.
+In v1.6.0 we have re-worked label formatting code, so that this setting is no longer needed.

 ## Upgrading from 1.4.x to 1.5.x

 The most significant breaking change in Loki4j v1.5.0 is an upgrade to Logback v1.3.x.